Effective as of 22 February 2023

 If we learn that we've collected the personal data of a child under the applicable Age Limit, we'll take reasonable steps to delete the personal data.
 This may require us to delete the Spotify account for that child.

 When using a shared device on the main Spotify Service, be cautious about playing or recommending any inappropriate content to individuals under 18 years old.

 We may occasionally make changes to this Policy.

-When we make material changes to this Policy, we'll provide you with prominent notice as appropriate under the circumstances, e.g., by displaying a prominent notice within the Spotify Service or by sending you an email and/or a device notification.
-We may notify you in advance.
+When we make material changes to this Policy, we'll provide you with prominent notice as appropriate under the circumstances.
+For example, we may display a prominent notice within the Spotify Service or send you an email or device notification.

-Spotify AB is the data controller for the purposes of the personal data processed under this Policy.
+Spotify AB is the data controller of personal data processed under this Policy.